Get ready to swipe your way to love, thanks to dating apps and sites! Finding your perfect match has never been easier.

 I want you to keep in mind that if you want the truth you’re not going to get it if you’re attacking/accusing your partner.

 If you’re harsh, he’ll try to not feel guilty, or embarrassed, so he’ll try to find ways to put the ‘blame’ on you, he’ll try to find excuses for anything but the truth.

 Having a calmer approach doesn’t mean suppressing what they made you feel.
 It means, processing whatever they made you feel, and finally deciding to talk about it.

 Why is he active on dating apps/sites? – The 4 possible reasons why he is on dating apps

 I’d like you to get prepared before you hear it from him.
 Or maybe you decided to skip the discussion and just leave the relationship.
 Whatever you choose to do is understandable.

-4 reasons why your boyfriend/husband is on dating apps/sites:
+4 reasons why your boyfriend is on dating apps/sites:

 1. You didn’t have the “exclusive” talk yet.

 Of which I’m not against, on the contrary, I see it as a positive sign that indicates a healthy relationship in the future.

-If in any way you haven’t made it clear to each other that you’re exclusive for one another, then he (and you) can be free to fly around until one or both of you decide that you don’t want to see other people.
+If in any way you haven’t made it clear to each other that you’re exclusive to one another, then he (and you) can be free to fly around until one or both of you decide that you don’t want to see other people.

-Usually, people that meet on dating apps/sites are good to have such a talk to know where they stand in the relationship, or where they’d want the things to head to.
+Usually, people that meet on dating apps/sites are good to have such a talk to know where they stand in the relationship, or where they’d want things to head.

 Though there are signs he’s not interested through text, that sometimes we ignore and find excuses for, it’s often why we end up being in a “one-sided” romantic relationship.

 If this is the case for you, then this might be the time to let him know that you wouldn’t like to see other people.